CirclesUBI/.github/CONTRIBUTING.md

 This section guides you through submitting a bug report for Circles.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check if the problem has already been mentioned in the regarding issues of the regarding GitHub repository.
 When you are creating a bug report, please include as many details as possible.
-Fill out [the required template](https://github.com/CirclesUBI/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out the required [bug report template](https://github.com/CirclesUBI/.github/blob/master/.github/ISSUE_TEMPLATE/bug-report.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

+### Suggesting new features

+This section guides you through submitting an enhancement suggestion for Circles, including completely new features and minor improvements to existing functionality.

+Before suggesting a new feature on GitHub you can introduce your ideas first to the Circles community by writing a post in the [Circles forum](https://aboutcircles.com).
+You might receive helpful feedback before implementing your idea.
+After you've determined which repository your enhancement suggestion is related to, create an issue on that repository using the [feature template](https://github.com/CirclesUBI/.github/blob/master/.github/ISSUE_TEMPLATE/feature-suggestion.md).

 ### Your First Code Contribution

 Unsure where to begin contributing to Circles?
 You can start by looking through these `good-first-issue` or `help-wanted` issues:

-* [`good-first-issue`] - issues which should only require a few lines of code, and a test or two.
+* [`good-first-issue`] - issues which should only require a few lines of code, and a test or two
-* [`help-wanted`] - issues which should be a bit more involved than `good-first-issue` issues.
+* [`help-wanted`] - issues which should be a bit more involved than `good-first-issue` issues

 ## :sloth: Styleguide